econnet/econ/econ-1.0.rst

 - create communication channels (repo, html sites, chat channels, ...)

-The formation effort is recorded to the final product e.g. by product initiator and/or coordinator, recruiters.
+The formation effort is recorded to the final product e.g. by product initiators, coordinators and/or recruiters.

 To integrate a contributor into the product development is effort.
 Micro-contributors are those that contribute below this effort.